khaors/geocompr/main.md

 ## Input data: a case study of Bristol

 The case study used for this chapter is a diverse city on the west of England, 30 km east of the Welsh capital Cardiff.
-As with any case study it is worth taking some time to consider the local geography of the area, e.g. as dispayed in Figure 7.0 below.
+As with any case study it is worth taking some time to consider the local geography of the area (see Figure \@ref(fig:bristol)).
 This shows the diversity of the city's transport network, with railways, motorways and cycle paths plotted.